sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

 Free software is software that respects users' freedom and community.
-Free software is defined by four essential freedoms: to run the program, study how it works, modify it and redistribute it.
+It is defined by four essential freedoms: to run the program, study how it works, modify it and redistribute it.
 Access to the source code is a precondition for these freedoms and not the end goal itself.

 OSS is software where the source code is distributed and can be used, copied, studied and redistributed.
 Free software and OSS are equivalent but represent two different visions.

-All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC.
+All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).

 ### Benefits of using open standards and OSS for ESDC and the GC